ar-nelson/jaspr/jaspr/syntax.jaspr.md

 ## Exports

     $export: {
-      closure raise myName assertArgs let fn* if and or fn- macroexpand eval apply contextGet inspect!
+      closure raise myName assertArgs define fn* if and or fn- macroexpand eval apply contextGet inspect!

-      💥:raise 🏷:let &&:and ||:or 💬:inspect!
+      💥:raise &&:and ||:or 💬:inspect!
     }

 [☙ Table of Contents][toc] | [🗏 Table of Contents][toc] | [Data Types ❧][next]